haroon0x/encide-ml-haroon/README.md

 - **Transfer Learning with ResNet-50:**
     Uses a pretrained ResNet-50 model (`include_top=False`) as a feature extractor, with custom dense layers on top for binary classification.
 The base model is initially frozen, then partially unfrozen for fine-tuning.
 Preprocessing includes normalization and ResNet-50-specific input scaling.
 Data augmentation is applied.
 - Training includes early stopping, learning rate scheduling, and model checkpointing to prevent overfitting and ensure the best results.
 - models are exported in Keras (`.keras`) and TensorFlow Lite (`.tflite`) formats for deployment or further use.

 > **Note:**
 > For this submission, I have trained the ResNet-50 model and am submitting this model as my final solution.
+> The first model I trained achieved a validation accuracy of **76.4%** (AUC: 0.8508, Precision: 0.7225, Recall: 0.8692, Loss: 0.5540).
+> The new ResNet-50 model achieves a **much higher validation accuracy of 98.8%** (AUC: 0.9993, Precision: 0.9868, Recall: 0.9890, Loss: 0.0297),
+> showing improvement in all key metrics.
+>
+> **This improvement is due to correcting the input preprocessing:**
+> I removed the extra normalization layer and now use only `tf.keras.applications.resnet50.preprocess_input`, which ensures the data matches what ResNet-50 expects.

 - Kaggle Notebook : https://www.kaggle.com/code/haro0n/encide-catvsdog